-Iltah Code § 23-20-3 and Iltah Admin Rule R657-5-14 Although drones are growing in popularity, it is illegal to use them while scouting or hunting protected wildlife in Utah.
+Utah Code § 23-20-3 and Utah Admin, Rule R657-5-14

+Although drones are growing in popularity, it is illegal to use them while looking for sign or tracks, scouting or hunting protected wildlife in Utah.

 Muzzleloaders

 Muzzleloaders may be used during any cougar hunt.
 To hunt a cougar with a muzzleloader, your muzzleloader must meet all of the following requirements: